top of page

 1. Contact the College’s Office of Disability Services: Do this as early as possible, preferably before the semester begins.

-By taking these steps, students can secure the necessary support for their college education.
+By taking these steps, students can secure the support they need for their college education.

 Addendum: